Oscillation Criteria in Large-Scale Gene Regulatory Networks with Intrinsic Fluctuations: Gene Regulatory Network with Negative Feedback

 In the study of differential equations, the Poincaré–Bendixson theorem is a fundamental tool for proving the existence of limit cycles (sustained oscillations) in nonlinear dynamical systems.
 Although originally formulated for systems in $\mathbb{R}^2$, generalizations exist for certain higher-dimensional systems with special structures, such as monotonic cyclic networks \cite{Mallet}.
 In our case, the system is feedback-dependent on two variables: the mean concentration and the second central moment of the proteins.
 Despite the complexity, the system is still represented by a sets of ODEs, and we can base the conjecture given by \cite{Smith, Mallet} for higher dimensions and based on the results of \cite{Hori} we suppose that the set of ODEs in \eqref{8} has only two types of dynamics: it tends to an equilibrium point or a periodic orbit (oscillations).

 We can analyze the stationary state, then we have the following values for the second central moment,

-From these results, we can say that the mRNA has a Poisson distribution in the stationary state, whereas the proteins have a negative binomial distribution.
+From these results, we can say that the mRNA has a Poisson distribution in the stationary state, whereas the proteins have \MH{an over-dispersion in comparison with a Poisson distribution}.
 For the mean concentrations of proteins, we have

 To obtain the values of the mean concentrations of the mRNA, we need to solve the following equations

 To conduct the analysis in the upcoming sections, we'll need the derivatives of the Hill function evaluated at the stationary point shown below. \begin{widetext}